-Losing my subscription to Playboy wasn’t the end of the world but losing my girlfriend was; as at sixteen I was kicked to the curb.
+Losing that subscription wasn’t the end of the world but losing my girlfriend was; as at sixteen I was kicked to the curb.
 This couldn’t be possible as I was cool; had a Beatle haircut and wore mirrored sunglasses.
 Furthering my insecurities were two matching surfboards atop my VW Bus…although the only time they ever got wet was when it rained but that was okay as I looked the part…well; not exactly as you can see from this picture:

-One day as I reflected over the mess I’d made of my life, my brother walked in and threw a muscle magazine down on our kitchen table, saying “Bub…all this crying over losing Amy is stopping today!
+One day as I reflected over the mess I’d made of my life, my brother threw a muscle magazine down on our kitchen table, saying “Bub…all this crying over losing Amy is stopping today!
 We’re gonna’ start lifting weights!”
 On the cover was this big blond haired guy, all tanned and dripping in muscles as he stood on a California beach, and surrounding him were all of these pretty ladies wearing the tiniest bikinis.
 My immediate reaction was “Man! …look at that guy! …and look at all those pretty girls!”

-My grandfather always said “You can find just about anything you’ll ever need in your own back yard” so with limited cash flow we headed toward our backyard shed, emerging with a steel rod on which we hung two cement blocks.
+My grandfather always said “You can find just about anything you’ll ever need in your own back yard” so we headed toward our backyard shed, emerging with a steel rod on which we hung two cement blocks.
 We made a bench from a half rotten piece of plywood …and were on our way.
 That one single magazine cover changed my entire life, not only leading to a fantastic hobby but pointing me in the direction of a lifelong career in the gym business.

 Recently I celebrated my 67th birthday.
 Debbie Boyer, a retired RN as well as a veteran Personal Trainer of over 25 years gave me a birthday card.
 On the cover it reads, YOU ARE A DREAMER, A BELIEVER, A DOER.
 We really have to think about that slogan as we first have to dream it…then believe it can happen…then do it.

 Aspirations, inspirations and opportunities are out there each and every day.
 It’s what you do with them that matters.
 Whatever your goals are in life; whether you choose to be a Mr. or Ms. America, or just want your apple pie to win the Blue Ribbon at the County Fair, go after it and give it your best.
 Break big goals down into little ones.
-If you’re carrying too much weight, don’t try to lose twenty pounds; just try to lose two pounds each week.
+If you’re carrying too much weight, don’t try to lose twenty pounds; just lose two pounds each week.
 You’ll be amazed how quickly twenty pounds can disappear!

 That’s all I’ve got for today but as the saying goes; growing older is mandatory but growing up is optional so if you make it by the gym today you’ll find me playing in my gigantic sand box full of my favorite toys, all made from solid iron.
 As time goes on, and it will; let’s all try to be a part of this thing called life together.